vibbits/training-material/topics/protein-structure-analysis/tutorials/compare-structures/tutorial.md

 er structure
 -  target object: the structure to superpose on

 An optimal alignment is found when the root-mean-square deviation (RMSD) is at a minimum.
-The RMSD is given as:
+The RMSD is given as follows, where R is the distance between two structurally equivalent atom pairs (CA in our case) and n is the total number of atom pairs:
-![RMSD](../../images/RMSD.gif "calculation of RMSD") where R is the distance between two structurally equivalent atom pairs (CA in our case) and n is the total number of atom pairs.
+![RMSD](../../images/RMSD.gif "calculation of RMSD")

 > ### {% icon hands_on %} Hands-on: Data download
 >
 > 1. Download the following adapted PDB files from [Zenodo](https://zenodo.org/record/3550492#.XdeNL1dKiUk)
 >
 >    ```
 >     1DKX_1.pdb 1DKY_1.pdb 1DKZ_1.pdb 3DPO_1.pdb 3DPP_1.pdb
 >    ```
 >
 {: .hands_on}